Self-editing a mystery is one of the joys of the writing process. You get to use your imagination to lead the reader through your story.

 This is very important if you write from multiple points of view.
 Keep track what the protagonist knows and if the reader knows something from another POV character that the protagonist doesn’t know.

 Post written by mystery author Kristina Stanley.

-Check out our free 14-day trial of Fictionary Turn your draft into a story readers love.
+Check out our free 14-day trial of Fictionary and tell better stories.